Our Process

 Do you love big plants and cottage gardens or do you prefer a strong sense of order?

-We seek to know what makes you feel great.
-If you FEEL great about your landscape, if you feel confident and inspired, your energy will be contagious.
+We seek to know what makes you captivated.
+If you genuinely feel great about your landscape your energy will be contagious.

 Next, we need to know about the culture of your neighborhood.
-Communities are diverse have varying cultural understandings of and acceptance of different landscapes.
+Communities are diverse with varying cultural understandings and acceptance of different landscapes.
 It is imperative that we consider the needs of our neighbors as part of our own needs and that of the ecosystem.
-Our neighbors are as much a part of our ecological fabric as our planting and we should treat them with the same respect and care as we would the landscape we are creating.
-A new build subdivision will, by necessity, allow for a different garden than a country cottage.
-This is totally ok.
+Our neighbors are as much a part of our ecological fabric as our planting and we should treat them with the same respect and care as we would the landscape.
+A new build subdivision will, by necessity, allow for a different garden than a country cottage – this is totally okay.
 We want to push up against the edges of what might be acceptable without making our neighbors resent us!

-We then build a palette of appropriate species based on the historic ecosystem, soil type and amount of sun where your property currently resides.
+Lastly, we build a palette of appropriate species based on the historic ecosystem, soil type and sun exposure where your property currently resides.
 Dry shade?
 No prob!
 Standing water?
 No prob!